-- A9 Areas impacted by grading and all areas not occupied by buildings, parking spaces, driveways, drive aisles, pedestrian areas, or undisturbed natural areas must be landscaped, pursuant to TDC 73B.040(1)(a). - A10.
-The applicant must submit documentation from Washington County that verifies existing Sight Distance at the intersection of Blake/SW 124th Avenue has been maintained. - A11.
-The applicant must complete all the private stormwater and public improvements as shown on the approved permit plans.
-All improvements must also be accepted by the City in accordance with Tualatin Development Code (TDC) 74.120. - A12.
-The applicant must submit paper and electronic as-builts of the Engineering permits along with maintenance bonds and any final fees for public and water quality improvements.

-A13.
-The applicant must construct all proposed site improvements as illustrated on the approved Final Site Plan Set.
+- A7.
+The applicant must complete all the private stormwater improvements as shown on the approved permit plans.
+All improvements must also be accepted by the City in accordance with Tualatin Development Code (TDC) 74.120. - A8.
+The applicant must submit paper and electronic as-builts of the Engineering permits along with maintenance bonds and any final fees for water quality improvements. - A9.
+The applicant must construct all proposed site improvements as illustrated on the approved Final Site Plan Set. - A10.
+Vegetation must be replanted in all areas where vegetation has been removed or damaged in areas not affected by the landscaping requirements and that are not to be occupied by structures or other improvements, pursuant to TDC 73B.080(6) and 73B.090.